-Wooden box hives: Simple type of hive design having wooden box with a small hole as the entrance.
-The boxes have a removable lid or the box can be split in two.
-Typically these boxes range in volume from 1-4 liters.
-The optimal size of the hive is determined by the bee species—as stingless bee species range significantly in individual size and hive size.
-For easy removal of the lid, clear plastic sheets incorporate between the lid and the hive so that bees will attach propolis to the plastic instead of the hive lid.
-It also ensures the harvesting time as well as condition of the dammer bee within the hive.
+Wooden box hives: A Simple type of hive design having a wooden box with a small hole as the entrance.
+The boxes have a removable lid, or the box can be split in two.
+Typically, these boxes range in volume from 1-4 liters.
+The optimal size of the hive is determined by the bee species, as stingless bee species range significantly in individual size and hive size.
+For easy removal of the lid, clear plastic sheets are incorporated between the lid and the hive so that bees will attach propolis to the plastic instead of the hive lid.
+It also ensures the harvesting time as well as the condition of the dammer bee within the hive.

-Bamboo hives: These hives are low cost and made by bamboo.
-It is made up by dividing the bamboo into two parts and makes a small hole in one side for movement of stingless bees.
-Both parts of bamboo can be joined together with the help of wire or propolis.
+Bamboo hives: These hives are low-cost and made of bamboo.
+It is made up by dividing the bamboo into two parts and making a small hole in one side for the movement of stingless bees.
+Both parts of the bamboo can be joined together with the help of a wire or propolis.

-PVC hives: These hives are made up of PVC pipes which can be hang up in suitable location.
-This type of hive is durable, long lasting and harvesting of honey is easy with least disturbance to bees (Vignesh, et al., 2023)
+PVC hives: These hives are made up of PVC pipes which can be hung up in a suitable location.
+This type of hive is durable, long-lasting and harvesting of honey is easy with the least disturbance to bees (Vignesh et al., 2023)

 5. Conclusion

-The rearing of stingless bee provides new opportunities for rural people; especially women and it can improve the economics of many households.
-Many farmers have withdrawn traditional beekeeping due to highly defensive behavior of honey bees may be agreed to take up meliponiculture, especially if abundant floral resources present in surrounding areas.
-Additional income can be generated to the rural poor through honey, cerumen, bees wax and resins production.
-Stingless bees affected by many factors like habitat degradation, agricultural intensification, injudicious use of pesticides and their natural enemies.
-They should be conserved by planting mostly the indigenous tree species which are used by the stingless bee species as nesting sites.
-The advantages from meliponiculture can be obtained through better understanding of stingless bees life-cycle, their rearing techniques, seasonal management and also sustainable approach to enhance yield of bees.
+The rearing of stingless bees provides new opportunities for rural people, especially women and it can improve the economics of many households.
+Many farmers have withdrawn from traditional beekeeping because of the highly defensive behavior of honey bees may agree to take up meliponiculture, especially if abundant floral resources are present in surrounding areas.
+Additional income can be generated for the rural poor through honey, cerumen, bees wax and resins production.
+Stingless bees are affected by many factors like habitat degradation, agricultural intensification, injudicious use of pesticides and their natural enemies.
+They should be conserved by planting mostly the indigenous tree species, which are used by the stingless bee species as nesting sites.
+The advantages of meliponiculture can be obtained through a better understanding of stingless bees, their rearing techniques, seasonal management and also a sustainable approach to enhance the yield of bees.

 References

 Batra, S. W. (1977).
 Bees of India (Apoidea), their behaviour, management and a key to the genera.
-Oriental Insects, 11(3):289-324.
+Oriental Insects, 11(3), 289-324.

 Chidi, O. H., & Odo, P. E. (2017).
 Meliponiculture for a sustainable economy.
-In Proceeding of the 4th Delta State University Faculty of Science International Conference, Abraka, Delta State, Nigeria, 131-137.
+In Proceedings of the 4th Delta State University Faculty of Science International Conference, Abraka, Delta State, Nigeria. pp. 131-137.

 Choudhari, M. K., Punekar, S. A., Ranade R. V., & K. M. Paknikar.
 (2012).
 Antimicrobial activity of stingless bee (Trigona sp.) propolis used in the folk medicine of Western Maharashtra, India.
-Journal of Ethnopharmacology, 141: 363–367.
+Journal of Ethnopharmacology, 141, 363–367.

 Crane, E. (1999).
 The World History of Beekeeping and Honey Hunting.
-Routledge, New York, 682.
+Routledge, New York, 682p.

 Danareddi C. S. (2007).
 Studies on Stingless bee, Trigona iridipennis Smith with special reference to foraging behaviour and melissopalynology at Dharwad, Karnataka.
 M.Sc.
 Thesis.
 University of Agricultural Sciences, Dharwad.
+Page no???

 Engels W., & Imperatriz-Fonseca, V. L. (1990).
-Caste development, reproductive strategies, and control of fertility in honey bees and stingless bees, Social Insects, Springer, 167–230 https://doi.org/10.1007/978-3-642-74490-7_9
+Caste development, reproductive strategies, and control of fertility in honey bees and stingless bees, Social Insects, Springer, 167–230. https://doi.org/10.1007/978-3-642-74490-7_9

 Francoy, T.M., Bonatti, V., & Viraktamath, S. (2016).
 Wing morphometrics indicates the existence of two distinct phenotypic clusters within population of Tetragonula iridipennis (Apidae: Meliponini) from India.
 Insectes Sociaux, 63, 109–115.